-(Section 3.1) Know what is meant by vectors in n-space, and the related terminology, e.g., direction, length, initial point, and terminal point.
+- (Section 3.1) Know what is meant by vectors in n-space, and the related terminology, e.g., direction, length, initial point, and terminal point.
 Know how to add vectors and do scalar multiplication.
 Know how to find vectors whose initial point is not the origin.
 Know the properties in Theorem 3.1.1 and 3.1.2.
 As well, know what we mean by a linear combination.
 (Section 3.2) Know the definition for the norm of a vector, and some of its properties (e.g., Theorem 3.2.1).
 Know what a unit vector is, and how to normalize a vector.
 Know how to compute the distance between two vectors.
 Also, know the definition of the dot product (using Definition 3 in this chapter or Definition 4).
 Know the properties of the dot product in Theorem 3.2.2 and 3.2.3.
 Know the statement of Cauchy-Schwarz, and how it can be used to define the angle between two vectors in n-space.
-You do not need to know the formulas for Theorem 3.2.6 or 3.2.7.

-(Section 3.3) Know what it means for two vectors to be orthogonal.
+You do not need to know the formulas of Theorems 3.2.6 and 3.2.7. - (Section 3.3) Know what it means for two vectors to be orthogonal.
 You do not need to know about lines and planes determined by points and normals.
 Know how to compute orthogonal projections.
-Know Pythagoras's theorem in \mathbb{R}^n .
-You do not need to know the distance problems.

-(Section 3.4) For this section, you only need to know the material about the dot product form of a linear system (on page 168) and the rest of this section.

-(Section 3.5) Know the definition of a cross product of two vectors.
+Know Pythagoras's theorem in $\mathbb{R}^n$ .
+You should also know how to compute distance between a point and a line (or plane) (see Theorem 3.3.4). - (Section 3.4) Know how to find the equation of a line or plane parallel to some given vectors (Definition 1 and 2).
+You do not need to know Definition 3.
+Know the material about the dot product form of a linear system (on page 168) and the rest of this section. - (Section 3.5) Know the definition of a cross product of two vectors.
 Know some of its properties (Theorem 3.5.1 and 3.5.2).
-Know Theorems 3.5.3 and 3.5.4 and how to use these theorems to compute area.

-(Section 4.1) Know the definition of a vector space, and know the examples of vector spaces discussed in class (e.g., n-space, the set of $m \times n$ matrices, the set of polynomials of degree $\leq n$).

-(Section 4.2) Know the definition of a subspace, and how to check if a subset is a vector space.
+Know Theorems 3.5.3 and 3.5.4 and how to use these theorems to compute area of paralelograms and triangles. - (Section 4.1) Know the definition of a vector space, and know the examples of vector spaces discussed in class (e.g., n-space, the set of $m \times n$ matrices, the set of polynomials of degree $\leq n$ ). - (Section 4.2) Know the definition of a subspace, and how to check if a subset is a vector space.
 Know examples of subspaces.
 Know what it means to have a linear combination of vectors in a vector space.
 Know Theorem 4.2.3.
 Know what it is meant when we say a set of vectors span a vector space.
-Know some spanning sets of \mathbb{R}^n and \mathbb{P}n .
+Know some spanning sets of $\mathbb{R}^n$ and $\mathbb{P}n$ .
 Know Theorem 4.2.4, and how to find a spanning set for the space of solutions of a homogeneous system of linear equations.